-In conjunction in caring for senior Canadians, Chiropractors are committed to reducing injury and disability from injuries and falls.
-By following our suggested falls prevention tips; you can reduce your chances of experiencing a fall that may lead to additional injuries down the road.
+In conjunction with caring for senior Canadians, Chiropractors are committed to reducing injury and disability from injuries and falls.
+By following our suggested fall prevention tips; you can reduce your chances of experiencing a fall that may lead to additional injuries down the road.

 A senior who’s suffered an injury from a fall knows the dramatic impact it can have physically, but also psychologically.
 Falls can swiftly take away the sense of independence and confidence that allows one to fully enjoy life and also impact the lives of loved ones.

-Reducing risk of injury and falls prevention is an important part of keeping your MSK system healthy.
+Reducing the risk of injury and fall prevention is an important part of keeping your MSK system healthy.
 There are easy tips and techniques anyone can use that help reduce the risk of injury.
-As we grow older, risks of falling increase and so do the risks of serious injury from a fall.
+As we grow older, the risks of falling increase and so do the risks of serious injury from a fall.
 Most trips, slips and falls happen in and around the home.

 Optimizing your MSK Health